jankova/ISIC-melanoma-classification/README.md

 with resolution 150x150 pixels.
 With this reduced dataset, we obtain a final AUC score of 0.8079.

-Training was run on an AWS instance in Tensorflow using re-training the last layers of ResNet, EfficientNet and VGG16 and ensembling the final predictions.
+Training was run on an AWS instance in Tensorflow by re-training the last layers of ResNet, EfficientNet and VGG16 and ensembling the final predictions.

 Python packages requirements: see [requirements.txt](requirements.txt)